xheuz/blockchain-developer-bootcamp-final-project/README.md

 migrate
 ```

-4. Go to client directory
+4. In another terminal and from the root of the project, go to client directory

 ```bash
 cd client